influxdata/docs-v2/content/v2.0/reference/glossary.md

 ### field value

-The value part of the key-value pair that makes up a field.
+The value of a key-value pair.
 Field values are the actual data; they can be strings, floats, integers, or booleans.
 A field value is always associated with a timestamp.